 If you have a talent for biology, chemistry and math, top-notch problem-solving skills, and an interest in health care, a bachelor of science degree in medical laboratory science from Wilkes may be the first step to your career success.

-According to the U.S. Bureau of Labor Statistics, career opportunities for medical laboratory scientists are expected to increase faster than average.
-Due to an aging population and an increased need to diagnose medical conditions through lab work, employment is projected to grow 13 percent through 2026.
+According to the U.S. Bureau of Labor Statistics, career opportunities for medical laboratory scientists are expected to increase much faster than average.
+Due to an aging population and an increased need to diagnose medical conditions through lab work, employment is projected to grow 11% through 2028.

 A typical day for a medical laboratory scientist involves:

 - use of sophisticated lab and computer equipment;

 - categorizing blood samples for use in life-saving transfusions;

 - discussion of findings and collaboration with other medical professionals.

 Medical laboratory science majors have put their skills to use in positions including:

 Wilkes alumni work at sites including: